EXAGREE: Mitigating Explanation Disagreement with Stakeholder-Aligned Models: Additional Agreement Metrics

-In this section, we reported additional predictive faithfulness results ($k$=0.25) from datasets: COMPAS, German Credit, HELOC, and Give Me Some Credit.
+In this section, we present a comprehensive evaluation of all explanation methods, including gradient-based techniques applicable to both ANN and LR models.
+Additionally, we incorporate local model-agnostic methods, such as LIME, to ensure a broad assessment across various explanation paradigms.
+To maintain consistency, we report the \textit{mean} values of all agreement metrics, following the OpenXAI \textit{workflow}.
+Performance curves for varying $k$ values and a fixed $k=25\%$ baseline are reported in this section \ref{sec:summary_of_information}.
 Gradient-based explanations consistently demonstrate excellent agreement on LR models across all datasets, aligning with expectations given that the ground truth explanations are derived from LR coefficients.
 Interestingly, when applied to ANNs, some of these methods also show promising agreement, suggesting that in certain cases, these black-box models may coincidentally make predictions in a manner similar to the ground truth LR model.
-However, when considering DT as the ground truth, explanations derived from LR exhibit significantly varying levels of agreement.
-This variability underscores the critical importance of aligning explanation methods with stakeholder needs and model structures, instead of trusting explanations blindly.